 Board of Directors

-Kim Horne, appointed to the Board in February 2018, has worked here and internationally as a senior executive in the mining industry for Alcoa for almost 45 years.
+Kim Horne, appointed to the Board in February 2018 and as Deputy Chair in January 2019, has worked here and internationally as a senior executive in the mining industry for Alcoa for almost 45 years.
 He has extensive history in industry groups, non-profit and government organisations in non-executive roles.
 Kim has chaired boards for privately owned transport and mining contracting companies.
 He has previously served on the Esperance Port Authority and is currently the Deputy Chair of Synergy.
 Kim is a graduate of the University of Western Australia’s management education program and has completed numerous courses in most aspects of business management.

-Anne Nolan, appointed to the Board in February 2018, is Director General of the Department of Finance, WA.
+Anne Nolan, appointed to the Board in February 2018, was Director General of the Department of Finance WA until July 2018.
 Anne has had extensive experience leading and developing public sector agencies which have had a focus on economic and financial matters.
 She has

 had responsibility for areas as diverse as industry and resource development, economic and tax policy, energy policy, economic forecasting, intergovernmental relations, infrastructure and public administration.
 Previous positions include: Director